 1. Diversify across generations.

 In the DEBATE about strategic objectives (especially revenue growth), build financial and operational models the include scenarios for mergers, acquisitions, and divestitures of products, customers, geography, and capabilities.
-Continue to optimize your models by connecting them to learning done in the DECIDE process – especially drivers, constraints, and assumptions from budgets, plans & forecasts (and actuals).
+Continue to optimize your models by connecting them to learning done in the DECIDE process – especially drivers, constraints, and assumptions from budgets, plans & forecasts (and actuals).2.
+Adapt to the changing environment -- and specialize.

 Base your analysis (UNDERSTAND) on what you learn from GATHER (actuals, variances, events) as well as what you created in DEBATE (eg: forecast accuracy, actual ROI, and so on).
-Commit to changes in DECIDE via enterprise planning (workforce plans, for example).
+Commit to changes in DECIDE via enterprise planning (workforce plans, for example).3.
+Celebrate transparency.
+Every species knows which species will eat it and which will not.

-When you interconnect all parts of the performance management framework to a common business language, common data, definitions, meta-data, and master-data, and you use performance management tools to give visibility to the organization, you create transparency – not just for results, but also for the cause & effect of those results as well as the reasons why you were after those results in the first place (strategic objectives, targets, models, and plans).
+When you interconnect all parts of the performance management framework to a common business language, common data, definitions, meta-data, and master-data, and you use performance management tools to give visibility to the organization, you create transparency – not just for results, but also for the cause & effect of those results as well as the reasons why you were after those results in the first place (strategic objectives, targets, models, and plans).4.
+Plan and execute systematically, not compartmentally.
+Every part of a plant contributes to its growth.

-5. Form groups and protect the young.
+This whole framework is predicated on systematic planning for the enterprise: financial & operational.5.
+Form groups and protect the young.
 Most animals travel in flocks, gaggles, and prides.
 Packs offer strength and efficacy.

 Packs, or work teams, divisions, SBUs, projects, and so on, generally live at the intersection of a business function and a layer in the business (strategic, operational, or tactical).
 Have the performance management framework honor their unique perspectives, yet interconnect with the rest of the organization.
-Help “protect” the pack with the right HR KPIs.
+Help “protect” the pack with the right HR KPIs.6.
+Integrate metrics.
+Nature brings the right information to the right place at the right time.
+When a tree needs water, the leaves curl; when there is rain, the curled leaves move more water to the root system.

 Cut out the noise.